AnthonyGhimpu/DATA115_PDP1/README.md

 Overall, I think many of these split datasets can say a lot when it comes to the gernalization aspect in each set, as each region has different settings, such as amount of trees, and the levels of humidity that can influence the # of fires in each region.
 The use of more data would be a better solution in coming up with a more accurate conclusion.

+# Descriptions of Code and Materials
+The raw data was collected from the sources described above and are uploaded as